Brown v. Illinois

 Brown v.
 Illinois, 422 U.S. 590 (1975), was a case in which the Supreme Court of the United States held that the Fourth Amendment's protection against the introduction of evidence obtained in an illegal arrest is not attenuated by reading the defendant their Miranda Rights.

 History

-On May 13, 1968, Richard Brown was arrested outside of his Chicago, IL. apartment by two members of the Chicago Police.
+On May 13, 1968, Richard Brown was arrested outside his Chicago, IL. apartment by two members of the Chicago Police.
 The two officers, William Nolan and William Lenz, entered Mr. Brown's apartment without probable cause later testifying that they had entered to question Brown concerning the death of Roger Corpus, who had been killed a week prior.